frostming/cachecontrol/docs/index.rst

 Tests
 =====

-The tests are all in ``cachecontrol/tests`` and are runnable by ``py.test``.
+The tests are all in ``cacheyou/tests`` and are runnable by ``pytest``.

 Disclaimers
 ===========

-CacheControl is relatively new and might have bugs.
-I have made an effort to faithfully port the tests from httplib2 to CacheControl, but there is a decent chance that I've missed something.
+CacheYou is relatively new and might have bugs.
+I have made an effort to faithfully port the tests from httplib2 to CacheYou, but there is a decent chance that I've missed something.
 Please file bugs if you find any issues!

-With that in mind, CacheControl has been used sucessfully in production environments, replacing httplib2's usage.
+With that in mind, CacheYou has been used sucessfully in production environments, replacing httplib2's usage.

 If you give it a try, please let me know of any issues.